qtile/qtile/docs/manual/install/nixos.rst

 .. seealso::

-   For a more granular breakdown of using Qtile with flakes—especially for those new to the Nix ecosystem—refer to `Gurjaka's Qtile Flake Guide <https://gurjaka.codeberg.page/Dotfiles/wiki/qtile-flake.html>`_.
+   For a detailed walkthrough on setting up Qtile with flakes—from basic installation to package overrides, see `Gurjaka's Qtile Flake Guide <https://gurjaka.codeberg.page/blog.html?post=qtile-flake>`_.

 To hack on Qtile with Nix, simply run `nix develop` in a checkout of the repo.
 In the development shell, there are a few useful things: